KeishaXD/Disable-Phh-Treble/README.md

 Remove the annoying Phh Treble setting to the aesthetics of your device settings.

 ## Warning!!!
-This module is only tested on Magisk Kitsune version.
+- This module is only tested on Magisk Kitsune version.
 It may cause bootloop in APatch / KernelSU
+- This module conflict when combined with the Dual Status Bar module.
+So you have to choose one.

 ## Downloads
 To download this module, please go to the [Release](https://github.com/KeishaXD/Disable-Phh-Treble/releases/tag/V1.0.0) page